dapokiya/chatbot-hindi/README.md

 # chatbot-hindi

-this chatbot using in a online shoping website .. they help you purchase indian(swadeshi) product
+this chatbot used in a online shoping website .. they help you purchase indian(swadeshi) product

 *hindi is bot name